padeir0/anu/readme.md

 }

 proc JsonToPerson[j:Json] ?*Person do
-    switch type j as v
+    match j as v
     case *Json then
-        for each item in v do
+        for item in v do
-            switch type item as person
+            match item as person
             case *i8 -> Json then
                 {:Person
                     GetName[person]^*i8,